Scoliosis Screening and Treatment

-It usually develops during a child’s rapid-growth period-between the ages of ten and sixteen, but it can also occur in infants.
-The disorder occurs six to eight times more often in girls then boys.
+It usually develops during a child’s rapid growth period-between the ages of ten and sixteen, but it can also occur in infants.
+The disorder occurs six to eight times more often in girls than boys.

-Scoliosis has no known definitive cause; however there is clearly a genetic link to it.
-Additionally, a leg length inequality can transform the spine over time into a scoliosis.
+Scoliosis has no known definitive cause; however, there is clearly a genetic link to it.
+Additionally, a leg length inequality can transform the spine over time into scoliosis.

-Scoliosis is not ordinarily life threatening.
-However, scoliosis does create abnormal function in some of the nerves associated with the curvature which can cause muscle dysfunction and in some cases organ dysfunction.
-At the very least, the abnormal curvature of a scoliosis always creates additional physical stress on the body which over time is never a good thing.
+Scoliosis is not ordinarily life-threatening.
+However, scoliosis does create an abnormal function in some of the nerves associated with the curvature which can cause muscle dysfunction and in some cases organ dysfunction.
+At the very least, the abnormal curvature of scoliosis always creates additional physical stress on the body which overtime is never a good thing.